 ssh is a very versatile tool that many of us depend on for everyday tasks.
 Other than the basic connection to a remote host and multiplexing the terminal with tmux or screen, it is also used

 - for port forwarding

 That’s a lot of functionality.
 Yet in some places the connection is restricted behind an HTTP proxy that won’t let

 ssh do its magic.
 Fortunately, it’s still possible to configure

 ssh for these cases and here we’ll be covering such a scenario.
-HTTP proxies usually only allow connections to specific ports such as 80 and 443, although they allow arbitrary connections with the CONNECT method.
+HTTP proxies usually only allow connections to specific ports such as 80 and 443, although they allow arbitrary TCP streams with the CONNECT method.

 Linux, MacOS and Windows with WSL

 netcat-openbsd, as it’s called in Ubuntu and Debian.
 Apparently there are two implemenations of netcat and we want the one that supports the -x “connect to proxy” parameter.
 Here is how